-In addition, extracurricular music clubs: recorder (descant, treble, tenor) clarinet, cornet and ukulele take place before school and during break times, free of charge.
-We offer peripatetic fee paying lessons for guitar, keyboard, drums and ukulele for children wishing to pursue grades.
+In addition, extracurricular music clubs: recorder (descant, treble, tenor) clarinet, cornet and ukulele take place before school or during break times, free of charge.
+We offer peripatetic, fee paying, lessons for piano and guitar, provided by Surrey Arts instrumental specialists.
 We are an ABRSM Music Medals Partner and have taken individual children through Bronze to Platinum within the recorder medals.

 The impact of our music curriculum is to ensure that children at St Paul’s are equipped with musical skills and knowledge that will give them the opportunity to reach their potential in Key Stage 3 as well as enrich their enjoyment and understanding of the creativity, diversity and universal language of music for their role as global citizens.

 Music reflects time and place historically, it is a reflection of times in which we live and it provides a potential avenue for exploration into the future.